Q-Agency/Q-Architecture/example/README.md

 - **cancelThrottle** for canceling throttling if in progress

+- **getRandomStringWithTimestamp** generates a random string with a timestamp

 ## BaseNotifier

-Abstract Notifier class which extends SimpleNotifier, uses BaseState as its state and provides some convenient methods to be used by subclassing it.
+Abstract BaseNotifier class which is built on top of SimpleNotifier and uses BaseState class as its state.
+It provides all convenient methods like SimpleNotifier and additionally execute method which will be explained in the next paragraph.

 ### Execute method